matthewstachyra/matthewstachyra/README.md

 Hi, I’m @matthewstachyra
-- MS student in Computer Science at Tufts University, focused on machine learning engineering.
+- MS student in Computer Science at Tufts University, focused on AI (Reinforcement Learning).
-- Currently a Machine Learning Engineering Intern at Orbita for Summer.
+- Projects focused on applications of Machine Learning and implementing AI algorithms from scratch.
+- Currently working in MuLIP research lab at Tufts University.

 <!---